 Our advisors have specialized knowledge with regards to Geneseo's partner institutions and programs.
 You can meet with either advisor if you just have general questions about studying abroad, but if you have some specific programs in mind, you should schedule an appointment with that advisor:

-Emily Froome (email@example.com) is the primary advisor for the following programs:
+Emily Froome (firstname.lastname@example.org) is the primary advisor for all faculty-led programs:

 Steps 6-8 Apply